lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 * Authenticating communication endpoints authorized for safety-critical communication.

 {{RFC5280}} specifies several key usage extensions, defined via KeyPurposeIds, for X.509 certificates.
 Key usage extensions added to a certificate are meant to express intent as to the purpose of the named usage, for humans and for complying libraries.
 In addition, the IANA registry "SMI Security for PKIX Extended Key Purpose" {{RFC7299}} contains additional KeyPurposeIds.
 The use of the anyExtendedKeyUsage KeyPurposeId, as defined in {{Section 4.2.1.12 of RFC5280}}, is generally considered a poor practice.
-This is especially true for certificates, whether they are multi-purpose or single-purpose, within the context of EURJU System Pillar.
+This is especially true for certificates, whether they are multi-purpose or single-purpose, within the context of ERJU System Pillar.

 If the purpose of the issued certificates is not restricted, i.e., the type of operations for which a public key contained in the certificate can be used are not specified, those certificates could be used for another purpose than intended, increasing the risk of cross-protocol attacks.
 Failure to ensure proper segregation of duties means that an application or system that generates the public/private keys and applies for a certificate to the operator certification authority could obtain a certificate that can be misused for tasks that this application or system is not entitled to perform.
 For example, management of trust anchor is a particularly critical task.
-A device could potentially accept a trust anchor configuration file signed by a service that uses a certificate with no EKU or with the is KeyPurposeId id-kp-codeSigning ({{Section 4.2.1.12 of RFC5280}}) or id-kp-documentSigning {{RFC9336}}.
+A device could potentially accept a trust anchor configuration file signed by a service that uses a certificate with no EKU or with the KeyPurposeId id-kp-codeSigning ({{Section 4.2.1.12 of RFC5280}}) or id-kp-documentSigning {{RFC9336}}.
 A device should only accept trust anchor configuration files if the file is signed with a certificate that has been explicitly issued for this purpose.

-The KeyPurposeId id-kp-serverAuth ({{Section 4.2.1.12 of RFC5280}}) can be used to identify that the certificate is for a TLS server, and the KeyPurposeId id-kp-clientAuth ({{Section 4.2.1.12 of RFC5280}}) can be used to identify that the certificate is for a TLS client.
-However, there are currently no KeyPurposeIds for usage with X.509 certificates in EURJU documents for safety-critical communication.
+The KeyPurposeId id-kp-serverAuth ({{Section 4.2.1.12 of RFC5280}}) can be used to identify that the certificate is for a TLS WWW server, and the KeyPurposeId id-kp-clientAuth ({{Section 4.2.1.12 of RFC5280}}) can be used to identify that the certificate is for a TLS WWW client.
+However, there are currently no KeyPurposeIds for usage with X.509 certificates for safety-critical communication.

-This document addresses the above problems by defining the EKU extension of X.509 public key certificates.
-Certificates are either used for signing files (general-purpose configuration and trust anchor configuration files, software and firmware update packages) or are used for safety-critical communication.
+This document addresses the above problems by defining keyPurposeIds for the EKU extension of X.509 public key certificates.
+These certificates are either used for signing files (general-purpose configuration and trust anchor configuration files, software and firmware update packages) or are used for safety-critical communication.

 Vendor-defined KeyPurposeIds used within a PKI governed by the vendor or a group of vendors typically do not pose interoperability concerns, as non-critical extensions can be safely ignored if unrecognized.
 However, using or misusing KeyPurposeIds outside of their intended vendor-controlled environment can lead to interoperability issues.
 Therefore, it is advisable not to rely on vendor-defined KeyPurposeIds.
-Instead, the specification defines standard KeyPurposeIds to ensure interoperability across various implementations.
+Instead, the specification defines standard KeyPurposeIds to ensure interoperability across various vendors and industries.

 Although the specification focuses on use in industrial automation, the definitions are intentionally broad to allow the use of the KeyPurposeIds defined in this document in other deployments as well.
 Whether and how any of the KeyPurpose OIDs defined in this document must be described in more detail in the technical standards and certificate policies relevant to the application domain.